-CO No. Course Objectives CO-1 Comprehend the knowledge in principles of electrostatics.
+CO No. The learners will be able to CO-1 Comprehend the knowledge in principles of electrostatics.
 CO-2 Explore the field of Magnetostatics.
 CO-3 Discuss the Maxwell's equations and gauge transformation CO-4 Impart the knowledge of electromagnetic waves CO-5 Develop the understanding of the fundamental formulation of electromagnetic radiation.